 However, for crude DNA extraction of some crops / tissues it may not be possible to derive such a dilution window due to the greater presence of PCR inhibitors.
 Where this is the case, we would recommend use of our inhibitor-resistant master mix, PACE 2.0 Genotyping Master Mix.

 Yes.
-Assays used for PACE, KASP and Amplifluor utilise the same 5ā tail sequences and are directly compatible with PACE and PACE 2.0 Genotyping Master Mix.
+Assays used for PACE, KASP and Amplifluor all utilise the same 5’ tail sequences.
+PACE genotyping master mixes are compatible with KASP™ and Amplifluor® marker assays.

 PACE Genotyping Master Mix works well across a large range of DNA concentrations.
-We recommend a final DNA concentration of 2-5 ng / µL for optimal results, though good results can be obtained outside of that range.
+We recommend a final DNA concentration of 2-5 ng/µL for optimal results, though good results can be obtained outside of that range.

 Negative controls are very important to establish that the amplification being seen is real.
 Negative controls should always be used and should consist of the buffer the DNA samples are hydrated in.